Date of Award

 The researcher concluded that the results of this study suggested when a peace curriculum is initiated and implemented at the inception of a preschool program, it has a high success rate of lowering aggressive behavior resulting in desired behavior.

 Perel, Jill R., "An Examination of Pre-school Children in Social Interaction Based on a Peace Curriculum" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 162.